-Domain audit identifies uncaptured users.
-Uncaptured users are Docker users who have authenticated to Docker using an email address associated with one of your verified domains, but they’re not a member of your organization in Docker.
+Domain audit identifies uncaptured users in an organization.
+Uncaptured users are Docker users who have authenticated to Docker using an email address associated with one of your verified domains, but they're not a member of your organization in Docker.
 You can audit domains on organizations that are part of the Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see Upgrade your subscription.

 Uncaptured users who access Docker Desktop in your environment may pose a security risk because your organization's security settings, like Image Access Management and Registry Access Management, aren't applied to a user's session.
 In addition, you won't have visibility into the activity of uncaptured users.
 You can add uncaptured users to your organization to gain visibility into their activity and apply your organization's security settings.